angus-c/just/TRADEOFFS.md

 Just modules are hand written so they include only essential code.
 All of them come in at well under 1kB minfied/gzipped[¹](#¹Data).

-Assuming you don't want to import the entire Lodash monolith, there are two ways to access individual Lodash modules. you can load submodules directly from the Lodash mono-library:
+Assuming you don't want to import the entire Lodash monolith, there are two ways to access individual Lodash modules.
+You can load submodules directly from the Lodash mono-library:

 `import camelCase from 'lodash/camelcase'`